 We will collect your personal information from you directly.
-This will include information you provide when you apply, and any additional information provided by you in various ways, including: originals and copies of financial and non-financial information for the purposes of affordability assessment, residential and personal identification; publicly available registers (e.g. land registry, bankruptcy registers, electoral register, and AML checks); information we may receive from other organisations, whether in the course of providing products and services to you or otherwise; and information obtained during the course of our business relationship with you.
-This may also be from information we gather from your use of, and interaction with, our internet services and the devices you use to access them.
+This will include information you provide when you apply, and any additional information provided by you in various ways, including originals and copies of financial and non-financial information for the purposes of affordability assessment, residential and personal identification; publicly available registers (e.g. land registry, bankruptcy registers, electoral register, and AML checks); information we may receive from other organisations, whether in the course of providing products and services to you or otherwise; and information obtained during the course of our business relationship with you.
+This may also be from the information we gather from your use of, and interaction with, our internet services and the devices you use to access them.

 Data protection principles under the GDPR